oliverfoster/adapt-contrib-spoor/README.md

 On the premise that 1 hex byte is 4 binary bits or 0-15 as a decimal. i.e. 0-f = 0000-1111 = 0-15

 The suspend data is saved to the LMS as a hex encoded string of binary switches, whereby a non-question-type component, or an incomplete question-type component occupies 1 byte(1 hex character) "0000" and a complete questiontype component will store a minimum of 3 bytes (3 hex characters) "1000|0000|0000".
+A component is always represented by "0000" if it is incomplete, i.e. no score or user selections will be saved.

 The bits of each entry are representative of the following:

 bit 0: 1 bit : _isComplete : 0/1